uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 - `DirectedEdge`
     - an H3 index of `mode 2`
     - representing a traversal from an origin cell to an adjacent destination cell
+- grid:
+    - the graph with nodes corresponding to H3 cells, and edges given by pairs of adjacent cells
+    - for example, `gridDistance` is the minimal number of edges in a graph path connecting two cells

 ### Notes